It’s the #startuplife.

 Even more, at BookNook, I’m able to address a huge need in communities across the United States.
 We focus on helping students who are struggling with reading improve their literacy.
 I’ve said that the two greatest macroeconomic equalizers are infrastructure and education, so I’m extremely excited to be contributing to the success of one of those areas.

-I’m passionate about Customer Success, Startups, Inbound/Content Marketing, MarTech, Technology, a bit of SQL, and life in the Pacific Northwest.
+I’m passionate about Sales, Customer Success, Startups, Inbound/Content Marketing, MarTech, Technology, a bit of SQL, and life in the Pacific Northwest.
 I love to hike, ski, travel, hang with friends and family, and cook.
 I also sit on the Board of Directors as the Treasurer for a small nonprofit called Chamwino Connect that funds education and cultural projects in Central Tanzania.